WICG/first-party-sets/README.md

 For some subsets, like the "associated" subset, objective enforcement may be much more difficult and complex.
 In these situations, the browser's handling policy, such as a limit of three domains, should limit the scope of potential abuse.
 Additionally, we think that site authors will be beholden to the subset definition and avoid intentional miscategorization as their submissions would be entirely public and constitute an assertion of the relationship between domains.

-## Chrome’s Submission Guidelines and FPS Canonical List
+## Chrome’s Submission Guidelines and RWS Canonical List

 Chrome’s implementation will depend on the  list of Related Website Sets generated via the process described in [Submission Guidelines](https://github.com/GoogleChrome/first-party-sets/blob/main/FPS-Submission_Guidelines.md).
 The guidelines aim to provide developers with clear expectations on how to submit sets to the [canonical list](https://github.com/GoogleChrome/first-party-sets/blob/main/first_party_sets.JSON) that the browser will consume and apply to its behavior.

 ## Leveraging the Storage Access API

-To facilitate the browser's ability to handle each subset differently, we are proposing leveraging the [Storage Access API](https://privacycg.github.io/storage-access/) (SAA) to enable cookie access within a FPS.
+To facilitate the browser's ability to handle each subset differently, we are proposing leveraging the [Storage Access API](https://privacycg.github.io/storage-access/) (SAA) to enable cookie access within a RWS.

  With the SAA, sites may actively request cross-site cookie access, and user-agents may [make their own decisions](https://privacycg.github.io/storage-access/#ua-policy) on whether to automatically grant or deny the request or choose to prompt the user.
-We propose that browsers supporting FPS incorporate set membership information into this decision.
-In other words, browsers may choose to automatically grant cross-site access when the requesting site is in the same FPS, or in a particular subset of the same FPS, as the top-level site.
+We propose that browsers supporting RWS incorporate set membership information into this decision.
+In other words, browsers may choose to automatically grant cross-site access when the requesting site is in the same RWS, or in a particular subset of the same RWS, as the top-level site.

-We'd like to collaborate with the community in evolving the Storage Access API to improve developer and user experience and help the SAA better support the use cases that FPS is intended to solve.
+We'd like to collaborate with the community in evolving the Storage Access API to improve developer and user experience and help the SAA better support the use cases that RWS is intended to solve.
 One way to do that is through extending the API surface in a way that makes it easier for developers to use the SAA without integrating iframes:

 ### Providing capabilities beyond the Storage Access API

 SAA currently requires that the API: (a) be invoked from an iframe embedding the origin requesting cross-site cookies access, and that (b) the iframe obtains user activation before making such a request.
-We anticipate that the majority of site compatibility issues (specifically, those that FPS intends to address) involve instances where user interaction within an iframe is difficult to retrofit, e.g. because of the usage of images or script tags requiring cookies.
+We anticipate that the majority of site compatibility issues (specifically, those that RWS intends to address) involve instances where user interaction within an iframe is difficult to retrofit, e.g. because of the usage of images or script tags requiring cookies.
 Additionally, since cross-site subresources may be loaded synchronously by the top-level site, it may be difficult for the subresources to anticipate when asynchronous cookie access via SAA is granted.
 To address this difficulty, we [propose a new API](https://github.com/mreichhoff/requestStorageAccessForSite) that we hope will make it easier for developers to adopt this change.

 Note: Both Firefox and Safari have run into these issues before and have solved them through the application of an internal-only "requestStorageAccessForOrigin" API ([4](https://bugzilla.mozilla.org/show_bug.cgi?id=1724376), [5](https://github.com/WebKit/WebKit/commit/e0690e2f6c7e51bd73b66e038b5d4d86a6f30909#diff-1d194b67d50610776c206cb5faa8f056cf1063dd9743c5a43cab834d43e5434cR253)), that is applied on a case-by-case basis by custom browser scripts (Safari: [6](https://github.com/WebKit/WebKit/blob/a39a03d621e441f3b7ca3a814d1bc0e2b8dd72be/Source/WebCore/page/Quirks.cpp#L1065), [7](https://github.com/WebKit/WebKit/blob/main/Source/WebCore/page/Quirks.cpp#L1217) Firefox: [8](https://phabricator.services.mozilla.com/D129185), [9](https://phabricator.services.mozilla.com/D124493), [10](https://phabricator.services.mozilla.com/D131643)).